 .
 Swing Street - Bob Thulman

 .
-Fool's Paradise - John Cocuzzi & Swing Professors
+Fool's Paradise - John Cocuzzi and Swing Professors

 .
 HOT JAZZ Plays JOHN KIRBY and ARTIE SHAW